 - Shoulder pain?

-For many people pain in these areas are the result of tendon issues .
-Examples of tendon problems include Achilles tendonitis or tennis elbow.
+For many people, pain in these areas are the result of tendon issues .
+Examples of tendon problems include Achilles Tendinopathy (also known as Achilles Tendonitis) or tennis elbow.
 These conditions can stay present for a long time!
 Besides being painful they can interfere with enjoyable activities such as walking, running or playing sports like golf or tennis.
 Sometimes they can be stubborn and for that reason don’t always respond fully to conventional treatments.
-If you have any of these conditions then shockwave could be the solution for you!
+If you have any of these conditions then Shockwave could be the solution for you!

-Shockwave Therapy is the next generation in the treatment of tendon pain.
-Shockwave is a highly effective treatment modality for the treatment of long standing pain conditions originating from tendons consequently proving effective where other treatments have been unsuccessful.
+Shockwave Therapy is a highly effective treatment for long standing pain conditions originating from tendons, proving effective where other treatments have been unsuccessful.

 It is really common for people with persistent tendon pain to just try and manage thereby stopping activities they enjoy.
-One option is steroid injections which may only provide limited short term relief and in some cases can weaken the tendon structures.
+One option is steroid injections which may only provide limited, short term relief.
+In some cases this can weaken the tendon structures.
 Another option is surgery which is invasive and risky with the prospect of further complications.
 Shockwave can provide an effective alternative.

 Shockwaves have been used in medicine since the 1980’s where they were originally (and still are) used to disintegrate kidney stones.
 In modern pain therapy a device is used to pass acoustic shockwaves through the skin to the effected area.
 These shockwaves:

-- increase blood circulation and metabolism and thereby stimulating and accelerating the healing processes.
+- Increase blood circulation and metabolism thereby stimulating and accelerating the healing processes.